bevyengine/rfcs/rfcs/52-unstable_features.md

 Some features would benefit from iterative work in Bevy, but that may be hard to do when a PRs need a high level of quality to be merged in.

+Merging new features behind a feature gate could improve this situation.
+New features could start getting user feedback, helping reach a higher quality before stabilization.

+This would also improve the contributor experience for PRs that stay open for some time and ends up conflicting with main.

 In this RFC, "feature" means the new feature or change under development, and "feature gate" the conditional compilation flag. "unstable" means a feature that is subject to change, not something that will break Bevy.

 ## User-facing explanation